reuse-city/CMVC/analysis/sorting.md

 # Sorting

+**[Analysis] > Sorting**

-Processes for a first-layer of sorting and assessment of the potential reuse value of goods and materials.
+Conceptualising and sketching processes for a first-layer of sorting and assessment of the potential reuse value of goods and materials.

 **TODO**

-- [ ] Re-contextualise [../background](background research) - particularly expanding the [graph on repair processes](../background/process.png).
+- [x] Re-contextualise [../background](background research) - particularly expanding the [graph on repair processes](../background/process.png).
-- [ ] Invite more participants to fill the survey.
+- [x] Invite more participants to fill the survey.

 ## 1. Visual inspection